Are you considering a remote team for your startup yet? We’ve outlined the top three reasons why you should.

 The second part of the equation is finding the right technology to support remote work.
 In the office, employees would step away from work to connect and recharge in the breakroom, happy hour, or at team lunches.
 Unfortunately, most remote workers don’t have those same opportunities to recharge with their coworkers.

 Luckily, those key moments can be recreated in a remote environment using technology.
-Leading companies offer their employees tools like Airspeed that empower them to build great relationships, increase creativity, and avoid burnout.
+Leading companies offer their employees tools (like Airspeed’s Slack apps) that empower them to build great relationships, increase creativity, and avoid burnout.

 Take the first step to make your team remote